gtvj/gtvj.github.io/objectives-2021.md

 **Current objectives**:

-* Re-learn the two Guthrie Trapp solos I learned last year
+* Re-learn the two Guthrie Trapp pieces I learned in 2020 (realisesd I'd forgotten how to play them from memory)
 * Identify a course I'd like to do or song I'd like to learn
+* Develop a strong understanding of magnetic echo techniques and the parameters of Strymon Volante

 <div class="progress">
     <h3>Achievements</h3>